 It is often said that you are as old as you feel.
-But, is it really true?
+But is it true?
 When are you too old to play football?
-Some may answer, when you stop breathing.
-Let’s be realistic, at some point you will have to hang your boots.
-In this post we discuss how you can play beyond your 30’s and what to do when you finally have to “retire”.
+Some may answer when you stop breathing.
+But, let’s be realistic; you will have to hang your boots at some point.
+This post discusses how you can play beyond your 30s and what to do when you finally have to “retire”.

-I’m approaching my mid 40s.
+I’m approaching my mid-40s.
 I’ve long realised that I can’t play in open age competitions.
-Even if I lost a few excess kilos and had a personal trainer helping me to be in top shape, I wouldn’t be able to keep up with players in their 20s and early 30s.
+Even if I lost a few excess kilos and had a personal trainer helping me be in top shape, I wouldn’t be able to keep up with players in their 20s and early 30s.

-Studies show that field football players peak in their mid 20s, while goalkeepers peak in their 30s and have longer careers.
-I recommend reading a very interesting article published by the Tottenham Hotspur community on this topic: The Football Aging Curve.
-The authors collected data from the English Premiership and study the number of minutes and number of shots taken by age.
-Their conclusion is that attacking players peak between 25 to 26, while across all positions the range is 24 to 28.
-These studies look into professional players but their conclusions can be extrapolated to amateur football.
+Studies show that field football players peak in their mid-20s, while goalkeepers peak in their 30s and have longer careers.
+I recommend reading a fascinating article published by the Tottenham Hotspur community on this topic: The Football Aging Curve.
+The authors collected data from the English Premiership and studied the number of minutes and shots taken by age.
+They concluded that attacking players peak between 25 to 26, while across all positions, the range is 24 to 28.
+These studies look into professional players, but their conclusions can be extrapolated to amateur football.

 Do these studies imply that once you get to 30 you should consider hanging your boots?
 Not at all.
 You only need to be realistic and make a few changes to continue having fun with the beautiful game.